 - The PE department aims to provide an enjoyable and satisfying programme with opportunities for every pupil to develop physically, socially, emotionally and cognitively.

 - The PE Curriculum offers a comprehensive range of learning experiences to meet the needs of individual pupils and encourage active involvement by all as planners, performers and evaluators.

 - Structured and developmental schemes of work provide for progression, challenge and a sense of achievement.

 - The development of confidence, tolerance and the appreciation of one’s own, and others, strengths and weaknesses are considered to be an important part of the learning process.

 - It is intended that the programmes offered, together with an awareness of leisure opportunities within the community, will develop those skills and attitudes conducive in an active and healthy lifestyle.

-We use a range of multi-sensory teaching and learning styles.
+For supporting pupils on the autistic spectrum we use a range of multi-sensory teaching and learning styles.
 We use a number of common fundamental principles that make for successful teaching of pupils on the autism spectrum.
-These include:

 - Intensive, structured and purposeful teaching.

 - Clear, unambiguous and explicit instructions and teaching strategies.